-In America, especially, outside of POSSESSION his films are appreciated only by a few marginalized madmen.
-Situated within a specific category in our weird film libraries, it fits the 1970s-80s 'Euro-Horror' category, until the recent Mondo Vision restoration, it was avail. only as the flipside of double feature disc with the terrible Lamberto Bava's terrible BEYOND THE DOOR II.
-But it belongs elsewhere, with Kubrick and Godard and Bergman.
-So the horror fans think it's just 'sick' and the artsy types don't see it at all.
-There's horror that's just out to shock or gross you out and there's horror that's just a front to the abyss.
-If you go through the front, to look up close, you may never get out.
+In America, especially, outside of POSSESSION, which was able to be billed as an arty horror movie, his films are appreciated only by a few marginalized madmen.
+Situated within a specific category in our weird film libraries, POSSESSION fits the 1970s-80s 'Euro-Horror' category so we know what to do with it which is why for a long time it was our only taste of Zulawski.
+Until the recent Mondo Vision restoration, it was only avail. only as the flipside of a double feature disc with the terrible Lamberto Bava's terrible BEYOND THE DOOR II.
+But it belongs where it is now, on a beautifully restored disc, ready to be filed on the same shelf as Kubrick and Godard and Bergman.

 Just look at him, at left, with long-time girlfriend Sophie Marceau, with whom he made four films, two of which are seeable in the US, (one on a Mondo disc and one on Amazon Prime).
 Maybe it's that Cyrano de Bergerac is one of France's key mythic heroes, leading the greatest beauties in this or any generation to find great writers as sexy as rock stars and actors.
 Either way, I trust her judgment, and wish I was in Paris.
 So RIP to a great visionary mad man who made far too few films, and whose possibly greatest work, the science fiction film ON THE SILVER GLOBE, was never finished thanks to Polish government intervention.
 What were they afraid of?

 Whatever it was, maybe they were right.
 Decades on and his best work is still dangerous.
 I'm not sure it could topple a regime, but even the more sex-drenched of the lot could topple your sanity right quick.
 I think you can handle it, though.
 And prayers and thoughts to his family and friends, and all those still sick and suffering in and out of Warsaw.